alejandroivan/gtfsws/README.md

 License?

 Basically GPLv3 (see LICENSE). **You will not, however, be able to sell derivative software.
-Even more, derivative software will need to be FULLY GPL LICENSED, that means software which mixes any part of the code of this project with propietary code will not be tolerated.
+Even more, derivative software will need to be FULLY GPL-based LICENSED (GPL including this same restriction), that means software which mixes any part of the code of this project with propietary code will not be tolerated.
 All diagrams, SQL sentences and other documentation included with this project is also restricted this way** (you can install this software on propietary servers, but you can't get money for that).
 You can, however, give support and get paid for it without problems after the system is functional (remember that modifications are GPL licensed!).

 Which SQL is needed for creating the MySQL tables?